 - Whip the egg white in another bowl with a whisk until light and frothy.
 Drop the nuts into the bowl and toss to combine.
 Remove the nuts, shaking off any excess egg white, and drop them into the bowl with the spice mix.
 Toss to coat all of the nuts with the spices.

 - Spray a baking sheet with nonstick cooking spray or line the sheet with a non-stick baking mat.
-Spread the nuts on the sheet in a single layer and bake in the oven for 15 minutes, stirring once halfway through.
+Spread the nuts on the sheet in a single layer and bake in the oven for 12-15 minutes, stirring once halfway through.
+Watch them closely at the end to make sure they don't burn.
 Remove the nuts and let them cool on a wire rack.
-As they cool, they will crisp up.
+As they cool, the nuts will crisp up.
 Serve right away or store in an airtight container for one week.

 Nutrition